ceph/ceph/doc/cephfs/index.rst

 	</td><td><h3>Step 2: Mount CephFS</h3>

-Once you have a healthy Ceph Storage Cluster with at least one Ceph Metadata Server, you may create and mount your Ceph Filesystem.
+Once you have a healthy Ceph Storage Cluster with at least one Ceph Metadata Server, you may create and mount your Ceph File System.
 Ensure that your client has network connectivity and the proper authentication keyring.